himbeles/mac-device-connect-daemon/README.md

 For the daemon to not be triggered repeatedly after connecting the device, a special stream handler (created by [Ford Parsons](https://github.com/snosrap/xpc_set_event_stream_handler/blob/master/xpc_set_event_stream_handler/main.m)) is used to "consume" the `com.apple.iokit.matching` event, as explained [here](https://github.com/snosrap/xpc_set_event_stream_handler).

-For example, this can be used to spoof the MAC address of an ethernet adapter when it is connected to the mac.
+For example, this can be used to spoof the MAC address of an ethernet adapter when it is connected to the Mac.
 The setup is explained using the MAC spoofing scenario example files in `example-spoof-MAC` but can be generalized to arbitrary executables and devices.